-This success factor consists of multiple components, such as ranking positions of the universities, the quality of their curriculums, convenience and security for visiting students and staff, the quality of the infrastructure (transport, foodservice, sports and leisure facilities), digitalization of the universities and their campuses and their connection to the global net, healthy environment, and attractiveness of the city and the region as places of interest for the tourists.
+This success factor consists of many components, such as ranking positions of the universities, the quality of their curriculums, convenience and security for visiting students and staff, the quality of the infrastructure (transport, foodservice, sports and leisure facilities), digitalization of the universities and their campuses and their connection to the global net, healthy environment, and attractiveness of the town and the region as places of interest for the tourists.
 It is important for people to get the best education and services for their money.
-People are ready to pay more if the quality is objectively high.
+People are ready to pay more if this quality is objectively high.
 Enrollees and their parents are concerned with the factors mentioned above and we need to provide them with everything, if we want to attract them to Tomsk.
 However, traditionally, we think more about our rankings, the curriculum, and about satisfying the basic needs of the students and visiting professors.
-We do not pay much attention to the issues of leisure and positioning of Tomsk as a place, where one can have it all.
+We do not pay much attention to the issues of leisure and positioning of Tomsk as a place where one can have it all.

-Considering the peculiarities of our climate, very basic services we provide, and strong stereotypes about Siberia as a place of exiles and bears on the streets, as well as the distance between Tomsk and major transport hubs, we need to find an answer to the question “What can make international students and professors come to our city?”
+Considering the peculiarities of our climate, very basic services we provide, and strong stereotypes about Siberia as a place of exiles and bears on the streets, as well as the distance between Tomsk and major transport hubs, we need to find an answer to the question “What can make international students and professors come to our town?”
 There are so many other universities in the world with great curriculums and wonderful campuses, including those in warm places, where all professional, educational, and basic needs can be satisfied for reasonable money.
-Obviously, there must be something that can compensate all disadvantages we have here.
+Obviously, there must be something that can compensate all the disadvantages we have here.

 As we can see, creative cities in particular attract young talented people, who become students or already create innovations, having professional success in different kinds of spheres.
-As a rule, creativity occurs and develops in the leisure part of the city’s infrastructure that is based on the history and authenticity of a particular city.
+As a rule, creativity occurs and develops in the leisure part of a city’s infrastructure that is based on the history and authenticity of a particular city.
 Therefore, creativity helps to make a place unique and different from other cities.
 This uniqueness influences the experience of the visitors.
 The experience is a thing described by Joe Pine and Jim Gilmore who are founders of the Strategic Horizons LLP, a company of creative strategies that helps executives to increase the value of their products and services.

 Pine and Gilmore argue that experience is more than just a psychological phenomenon.
 Along with money, products, and services, it is the fourth economic good that is as different from services, as services are different from goods.
 People need bright images, feelings, and emotions, and they are ready to go far and pay a lot for them.
 Pine and Gilmore point out that the modern economy brings goods and services together with experience as close as never before.
 In other words, people buy goods and services in order to get particular experience.
 If their experience is positive, they are ready to buy more and more, sharing their experience with other people in social media.
 People will always go to places where they are offered more unforgettable experience.

 Pine and Gilmore came up with the 4Es concept.
 The 4Es consist of adding Educational, Esthetic, Escapist, and Entertainment experiences to the business.
 The entertainment experience is mainly passive (for example, watching TV shows), whereas educational experience requires active participation (playing games, doing sports, hiking, etc.).
-Experience that takes people from reality makes them actors who create new worlds, using new technologies, such as Google Glass or cyber helmets.
+Experience that takes people from reality makes them actors who create new worlds, using new technologies, such as Google Glasses or cyber helmets.
 In these cases, people are involved esthetically in the environment, but the environment remains untouched.
 People get this kind of experience when they, for example, look at Mount Fuji or Baikal Lake, listen to some of the Rachmaninov’s concerts at the conservatory hall, or enjoy masterpieces at art galleries.
-Of course, this is a very formal categorization, because it is impossible to get pure experience of one type only.
+Of course, this is a very formal classification, because it is impossible to get pure experience of one type only.
 The authors believe that the strongest experience is a combination of all 4Es.

-How does all that concern the issues of high education and the campus that will be built in Tomsk and turn it into a genuine university city?
+How does all that concern the issues of high education and the campus that will be built in Tomsk and turn it into a genuine college town?
 The world’s leading universities anticipated the conditions of a very strong competitiveness at the global educational market a long time ago.
-And they started paying more and more attention to the offering experience that occurs as a combination of education and entertainment.
+And they started paying more and more attention to the experience they offer that occurs as a combination of education and entertainment.
 There is a specific term that determines this type of experience, which is “edutainment”.
 It defines experience people get not only in kindergartens, secondary and high schools, but in education for adults as well.
 Students get involved in educational and research process, getting positive emotions and feelings as a part of this experience.
 They do not just passively listen to their professors.